Surrounding Community

 The magazine's top 100 small cities list began with a study of 716 cities with populations ranging from 50,000 to 300,000.
 In the magazine article, Lee's Summit was praised for its 'award-winning schools,' health care, John Knox Village retirement community, downtown renovation and three large recreational lakes.

-Within five miles of four large public boating lakes (Blue Springs, Jacomo, Prairie Lee, and Longview), and less than eight miles to four other private lake communities (Lotawana, Tapawingo, Winnebago and Raintree) and Lakewood is across the street from the hospital.
+Within five miles are four large public boating lakes (Blue Springs, Jacomo, Prairie Lee, and Longview), and less than eight miles to four other private lake communities (Lotawana, Tapawingo, Winnebago and Raintree) and Lakewood is across the street from the hospital.

 The hospital is on the eastern edge of Kansas City, adjacent to Lee's Summit, with hometown attractions like a farmers market, small boutique type shopping, and town celebrations.
 Kansas City provides bigger venues of interest like museums, Truman Library, concerts and sporting events.